hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 is **no longer** performed.

 `transactionValidStart`, `accountID` and `scheduled` are populated by Hedera nodes when the TX starts execution.
-Users will submit Scheduled Transactions with `TransactionID` populating only `nonce` properties.
+Users will submit Scheduled Transactions with `TransactionID` populating only the `nonce` property.

 Nonce will be an additional option presented to users so that they can create multiple sequential Scheduled Transactions that have the same `transaction body`.
 Using the `nonce` users will be able to create multiple scheduled transactions and all of them will be considered separate Scheduled TX (since the hash of the transaction body will be different for every TX)